 Guide to Size Standards

-The U. S. Small Business Administration (SBA) has prepared this Guide to SBA's Definitions of Small Business (Guide) to help you understand how SBA defines a small business and how it establishes its small business size standards.
+This Guide to SBA's Definitions of Small Business (usually referred to as “size standards”) will help you understand how SBA defines a small business and how it establishes small business size standards.
 A small business size standard is numerical and represents the largest a concern can be and still be considered a small business for Federal Government programs.
 This Guide provides general information on size standard requirements and addresses most typical concerns about using size standards.

 The regulations specifying size standards and governing their use are set forth in Title 13, Code of Federal Regulations, part 121 (13 CFR part 121), Small Business Size Regulations.
 The Guide is advisory only, and carries no legal weight.
 SBA has written it in non-technical language.
 For further information, you should contact the sources listed at the end or consult the applicable regulations in the CFR.